 Bio in Corporate-Speak

-Jim is currently the President of Overlook, LLC, a leading provider of Over-the-top (OTT) video streaming solutions.
+Jim is currently a Program Director in MIT Corporate Relations.
+Before MIT, he was Assistant Dean of Research Business Development at the UMass Amherst College of Information and Computer Sciences.
+Prior to his career in higher education, Jim was the President of Overlook, LLC, a leading provider of Over-the-top (OTT) video streaming solutions.
 Before Overlook, Jim co-founded and lead EZTakes, one of the first movie download companies.
 Under Jim’s leadership, EZTakes achieved profitability, recruited over 100 film distribution companies as content partners, licensed over 8,000 feature films and TV shows, and closed a multi-million dollar round of outside funding.
 Prior to EZTakes, Jim was the Chief Operating Officer of a Pitney Bowes (NYSE: PBI) subsidiary that provides software and services for business-to-consumer electronic communications and Internet commerce.
 Jim came to Pitney when it acquired Alysis Technologies (NASDAQ: ALYS), where Jim also served as COO.
 In 1996 Jim co-founded @Work Technologies, a leading global provider of Internet billing and payment software used by numerous billion-dollar organizations, including several national postal services in Europe and Asia, to deliver electronic bills and receive payments over the Internet.
 Jim served as @Work’s CEO until Alysis acquired the company in 1999.
 During his career, Jim started and built several other highly successful technology companies in industries as diverse as document management and international banking.
 Jim began his career at AT&T where he held positions in sales, computer hardware engineering and software development.

 Jim recently co-founded The Kuwa Foundation, a nonprofit dedicated to creating a decentralized and self-sovereign identity platform that will work for the world’s most economically disadvantaged.
 Jim wrote the specification for the first version of the platform.
 He also recruited the Kuwa development team and led the successful implementation of the system on the Ethereum blockchain.

 Jim Flynn was the principal author of one of the first books on the Java programming language, “Visual J++ Java Programming.”
 He earned an MBA from New York University with dual concentrations in Finance and International Business, as well as a Bachelor of Science with magna cum laude honors from Manhattan College where he was the captain of the varsity Division I wrestling team.
-In 2017, Jim earned a Certificate in Fintech from the Massachusetts Institute of Technology.
-He has authored a number of patents, of which one has been issued so far.
+Jim has authored a number of patents, of which one has been issued so far.
 Jim is also a Certified Bitcoin Professional (CBP).